How Not To Play God With Your Kids

 The entire genesis of a new person is a rather astounding process that has clearly not been invented by people.
 Fertilization?
 Not a man-made process.
 Inception?
 Not man-made.
 Gestation?
 Nope.
 And on and on and on.
 You can start at birth and list every natural process that takes place throughout a lifetime – from growth, to maturity, to decline and death, with every biological and chemical process that takes place throughout each day – and you will see that this is not a man-made world at all.

 What a humbling thought!
 You don’t have to be a religious person to grasp that there is a Creator in charge of creation.
 All of us creatures are dependent on the life forces with which it has been endowed.
 That includes our kids and it includes us.

 On the one hand, adults have a lot of power to wield over younger and weaker creatures like our kids.
 But at the same time, they are not our creatures to rule.
 We are no less dependent on the life with which our world has been endowed than they are.
 Just like our kids, we have to find a way to thrive in this world that is governed by natural processes.
 Whatever command-and-control we attain in our life, it is nonetheless subordinate to the One who designed all those processes in the first place.

 A parent who understands that is going to let God be God, and content him or herself with simply being a parent and loving the children God gave to them.

 Make The Changes Before It’s Too Late

 Did this hit close to home?
 It’s not easy, is it?
 It takes a lot of self-reflection and maturity to accept your true role in your children’s lives.
 But without this reflection, you risk losing those you love most.
 If you commit yourself to avoiding an ego trip in your family life, your children will thank you someday.
 Would you like some more thoughts on playing God and how to avoid it?
-Contact me email@example.com or schedule a free 15-minute introductory phone call online to discuss this topic with me further!
+Contact me at firstname.lastname@example.org or schedule a free 15-minute introductory phone call online to discuss this topic with me further!